Slack and Jira Integration: Step-by-Step Guide

 Product managers are responsible for aligning customer needs with development priorities.
 Integrating Slack and Jira allows them to manage feature requests, product backlogs, and cross-team feedback in a more transparent way.
 They can quickly push a discussion from Slack into Jira, ensuring requests are tracked and actioned while maintaining visibility across the team.

-How to Set Up a Jira Slack Integration
+Atlassian’s Jira Slack Integration

-If you’re just getting started, you can connect Jira and Slack manually using Atlassian’s native integration tools.
+If you’re just getting started, you can connect Jira and Slack using Atlassian’s native integration tools.
 These are helpful for sending notifications to a Slack channel when a Jira issue is created or updated.

 You can install the official Slack app for Jira via either platform: